Dront/snake/README.md

 ## TODO:

-Resources.
+Fix bug with text size.

 Input buffering.

-Use some nice pictures instead of those creepy ones.
+Use some nice pictures for snake instead of those creepy ones.

 Animations.